About the C-K Law Group

 Enhancing the Legal Profession and Law School Curriculum

 Our two Externship programs include: the Judicial Externship Program and the Legal Externship Program.
 We also offer two additional experiential learning courses taught via the simulation method: Business Entity Formation and Business Entity Transactions.
 Each simulation course is taught once each year and enrollment is limited to 15 students in each course.

-All Law Offices clinical programs with the exception of the Legal Externship are open to second and third-year students.
-The Legal Externship Program is open to senior law students only.
+All clinical and externship programs are open to second and third-year law students.
+In the spring semester, 1L students may apply to take a legal clinic (but not an externship).
 All clinical education courses are electives.
 Students may take a maximum of sixteen clinical credit hours toward graduation.
 All clinical courses are graded on a pass/low pass/fail basis and in all live-client clinical programs the students work on actual cases under the supervision of an attorney or judge.
 Through their work, students are exposed to a broad spectrum of legal skills.

 Additional externship programs in two certificate specialties are also offered by the law school.
 The Labor/Employment Law Externship Program is offered through the Labor/Employment Law Certificate Program and the Environmental and Energy Law Externship Program is offered through the Environmental Law Certificate Program.